 Where strange fact and stranger fiction collide

 He and his wife moved up from San Diego to Los angles where he tried to break into the music industry.
-His wife worked at Columbia records and he had a few contacts their but wouldn’t sign him because he sounded too much like their resent find James Taylor.
+His wife worked at Columbia Records and he had a few contacts there but they wouldn’t sign him because he sounded too much like their recent find James Taylor.
 He hung out with Lee “The Six Million Dollar Man” Majors and other stars.
-He had a cameo in the movie easy Rider.
+He had a cameo in the movie Easy Rider.
 His second self-titled record was put out by the short lived Playboy Records label, with the famed Wrecking Crew doing back up.
-After his disappearance 2010, Light in the Attic Records re-released UFO.
+In 2010, Light in the Attic Records re-released UFO.